sverweij/dependency-cruiser/doc/rules-reference.md

 command is mostly useful in combination with visualisation output like _dot_ to keep the generated output to a manageable size.

-> If you use this to get a high level overview of your dependendencies, be sure
+> If you use this to get a high level overview of your dependencies, be sure
 > to check out the [archi](#archi) reporter.
 That's more flexible, while still
 > taking into account all your rules and dependencies